 John M. Boyle, a former Superior Court judge who lives in Westfield.

-Finally, on Monday, October 9, 2016 the former Trolley met the end of an era.
-The building was demolished that Columbus Day to make way for a new three-story mixed-use complex.
+Finally, on Monday, October 9, 2016, the former Trolley met the end of an era.
+The building was demolished on Columbus Day to make way for a new three-story mixed-use complex.
 (See video below)

 Lastly, in November 2018, the liquor license that had belonged to the Jolly Trolley was sold for $750,000 to a new company expecting to open a restaurant on Central Avenue.
-Bareburger is planning to open on Central Avenue in the vacant building left open by clothing store Coldwater Creek.
+Bareburger plans to open on Central Avenue in the vacant building left open by clothing store Coldwater Creek.

 So What’s Next

-The new building, now referred to as 411 North will consist of 1,200 square feet dedicated to retail and personal services on the first floor, while a total of 20 luxury one- and two-bedroom apartments would occupy the second and third floors.
+The new building, now referred to as 411 North, will consist of 1,200 square feet dedicated to retail and personal services on the first floor, while 20 luxury one—and two-bedroom apartments will occupy the second and third floors.
 Thirty-three ground-level parking spaces under the structure are also included in the plans.
 Work has begun at 411 North Ave.
-W. to construct a new mixed-use residential and retail building.
+W. will construct a new mixed-use residential and retail building.

 Previously home to The Office Beer Bar & Grill and before that the popular Jolly Trolley for more than 40 years, the new building is next to the Westfield Fire Department and the North Avenue train station.
 It will have 25,810 total square feet, consisting of 1,200 square feet dedicated to retail and personal services on the first floor, and 20 luxury one- and two-bedroom apartments occupying the second and third floors.
 Thirty-three ground-level parking spaces under the structure will be included.